jmqd/simul/README.md

 > Experimental and unstable.
 Almost all APIs are expected to change.

 - For some examples, see the `examples` subdirectory.
-- For use cases where your agents need their own custom state, define a struct and use the `#[simul_macro::agent]` macro and pass those agents to the `Simulation`.
+- For use cases where your agents need their own custom state, define a struct, implement `Agent`, and pass your agents into `Simulation` via constructing `AgentInitializers`.

 ## Basic usage